 Journalists must be ready to respond quickly when a litigant seeks an order from a court requiring a takedown or prior restraint.
 Freelance journalists, especially, may want to think in advance about whether they will be able to find legal counsel if they’re ever in this position.

-Thankfully, Poulson and Tech Inquiry are represented by counsel from the Electronic Frontier Foundation and the Intellectual Property, Arts, and Technology Clinic at the University of California, Irvine School of Law, who will appear on his behalf today.
+Thankfully, Poulson and Tech Inquiry are represented by counsel from the Electronic Frontier Foundation and law professor Susan Seager.

 Poulson’s fellow journalists should not be intimidated to show their solidarity and report on this disturbing censorship campaign.
 Blackman admitted in his declaration that since he sued Poulson, “the sealed report and its contents … have been spread and are spreading far more broadly than before.”
 It sounds like he’s already learning about the Streisand Effect — let’s make sure the next SLAPP-happy tech bro knows about it too.

 Editor’s Note: This article has been updated to reflect the outcome of the Nov.
-13 hearing.
+13 hearing and to correct an inaccurate description of the response by the cloud service provider to the DMCA request targeting the arrest report.